Newsletter Signup

 Directions

-Melt butter over medium heat in a Dutch oven or large saucepan.
+1Melt the butter over medium heat in a Dutch oven or large saucepan.

-Add onion wedges, water, can of tomatoes with their juices, and 1/2 teaspoon of salt.
-Bring to a simmer.
+3Bring to a simmer.
 Cook, uncovered, for about 40 minutes.
 Stir occasionally and add additional salt as needed.

-Blend the soup, and then season to taste.
-The soup doesn’t need to be ultra-smooth, some texture is a nice touch.
+4Blend the soup, and then season to taste.
+The soup doesn’t need to be ultra-smooth; some texture is nice.
 An immersion blender does make quick work of this, or you can use a blender.
-If you use a regular blender, it is best to blend in batches and not fill the blender as much as you usually would since the soup is so hot.
-We like to remove the center insert of the lid and cover it with a kitchen towel while blending — this helps to release some of the steam and prevents the blender lid from popping off (which can be a big, hot mess).
+If you use a regular blender, it is best to blend in batches and fill the blender less than you usually would since the soup is so hot.
+We like to remove the lid’s center insert and cover it with a kitchen towel while blending — this helps release some of the steam and prevents the blender lid from popping off (which can be a big, hot mess).

 Adam and Joanne's Tips

-Nutrition Per Serving: Serving Size Half of the recipe / Calories 348 / Total Fat 24.9g / Saturated Fat 14.8g / Cholesterol 61mg / Sodium 1485.4mg / Carbohydrate 29.6g / Dietary Fiber 4.5g / Total Sugars 15.4g / Protein 7.8g
+Nutrition Per Serving Serving Size Half of the recipe / Calories 348 / Total Fat 24.9g / Saturated Fat 14.8g / Cholesterol 61mg / Sodium 1485.4mg / Carbohydrate 29.6g / Dietary Fiber 4.5g / Total Sugars 15.4g / Protein 7.8g

 AUTHOR: Adam and Joanne Gallagher

-754 comments… Leave a Comment
+830 comments… Leave a Review

 Reply